Create an AsyncAPI document for a Slackbot with WebSocket

 Define AsyncAPI version, API information, and server

-You start your AsyncAPI document by specifying the AsyncAPI version and essential information about your Slack application's API, which includes details such as the title,
+You start your AsyncAPI document by specifying the AsyncAPI version and essential information about your Slack application's API, which includes details such as the title, version, and description.

 Remember